-Have you thought about how you will be celebrating Mother’s Day this year?
+Have you thought about how you’ll be celebrating Mother’s Day this year?
 A family gathering?
-Or perhaps the perfect Mother’s Day gift is doing absolutely nothing at all!
-If you have yet to pin down your plans for Mother’s Day you may want to consider having brunch at home!
+Or perhaps the perfect Mother’s Day gift is doing absolutely nothing at all.
+If you have yet to pin down your plans for Mother’s Day, you may want to consider having brunch at home!

-For the past few major holidays, we have been getting together with family to celebrate with brunches at our house and have had such a fantastic time.
-Our kids’ best time of the day tends to be in the morning and they are still young enough that they both take naps in the afternoon.
+For the past few major holidays, we’ve been celebrating with family brunches at our house and have had such a fantastic time.
+Our kids’ best time of the day tends to be in the morning, and they are still young enough that they both take naps in the afternoon.
 Hosting Mother’s Day brunch is the best of both worlds in terms of timing (a crying, cranky child is not my kind of celebration) and quality family time.
 Being at home also means you will avoid hectic, crowded restaurants or battle to get a reservation somewhere.

 Below I am sharing some of my tried and true brunch recipes that are sure to make your Mother’s Day a delicious celebration enjoyed by all!